 The Graying of America is a Key Demographic Trend to Watch – and Profit From

-A few weeks ago, at our seventh annual Cabot Wealth Summit, I gave a presentation on how to profit from Key Demographic Trends.
+A couple months ago, at our seventh annual Cabot Wealth Summit, I gave a presentation on how to profit from Key Demographic Trends.
 The trends I identified were:

 - • Aging of the Population

 - • Environmental, Sustainable, and Governance (ESG) Investing